Areas of Expertise

 "The Dance Hall, Nazi Germany, and Hell: Accruing Meaning Through Filmic Uses of Benny Goodman's 'Sing Sing Sing."
 Forthcoming, Music and the Moving Image.

 "Frahlich in Swing: Ziggy Elman and Jewish Swing."
-Forthcoming, Society for American Music National Conference, Montreal, QC (March 2017)
+Presented at the Society for American Music National Conference, Montreal, QC (March 2017)

 Review: Music Makes Me: Fred Astaire and Jazz in Notes: the Journal of the Music Library Association (December 2012)